textbrowser/glitch/README.md

+Life is a glitch.
+Your Arduino projects should not be.
+Colorful diagrams for the people.

 Glitch is a graphical lightweight interactive tool and compiler hybrid.
 Generate Arduino software via beautiful graphical diagrams (blueprints).
 Now with a natural language processor!